 When you are addressing the letter to a judge it is best option to use the full name of the judge, with the complete name of the court where he or she serves.
 If you are unaware from the title of the judge then you can simply google it by the name of the judge.
-You can learn more and more about How to address a letter professionally.

-On the top left corner write the address of judge and current date
+On the top left corner write the address of judge and current date:

 According to the proper formatting write the address of judge and current date on the top right corner of the letter.
-Skip two lines after the judge’s address and write your own address here.
+Skip two lines after judge’s address and write your own address here.
 That includes your full name, business name, street address, city, state, and ZIP code.

 A proper and precise format is needed to follow when you are writing a letter to judge.
-If you want to write it by hand then choose a hard paper of good quality and avoid lined paper.
+If you want to right it by hand then choose a hard paper of good quality and avoid lined paper.